 Infertility in patients with PCOS

-Prior to ovulation induction, preconception counseling should include recommended lifestyle changes such as weight reduction, increased exercise, and smoking cessation.
+Before ovulation induction, preconception counseling should include recommended lifestyle changes such as weight reduction, increased exercise, and smoking cessation if indicated by patient history.
 As insulin resistance and obesity may contribute to infertility, subsequent weight loss of as little as 7% of body weight can improve ovulatory function and pregnancy rates.

-Letrozole, an aromatase inhibitor, is the first line treatment for women with PCOS.
-It has an increased live birth rate when compared to clomiphene citrate (27% vs 19%) and has lower ovarian hyperstimulation and multiple pregnancy rates.
-Metformin is an insulin-sensitizing agent that is used in some women with PCOS who have impaired glucose tolerance or difficulty with weight loss.
-In women already using metformin who also need ovulation induction, clomiphene citrate may be added to improve pregnancy rates.
+Letrozole, an aromatase inhibitor, is the first-line treatment for women with PCOS.
+Letrozole has a higher live birth rate (27% vs. 19%) than clomiphene citrate.
+In addition, letrozole has lower rates of ovarian hyperstimulation and multiple births.
+Clomiphene citrate may also be used.
+Metformin is an insulin-sensitizing agent, which some women with PCOS use who have impaired glucose tolerance or difficulty with weight loss.
+In women already using metformin who also need ovulation induction, the metformin can be continued.

-If ovulation induction does not occur after 3 to 6 cycles with letrozole or clomiphene citrate, second line treatments with gonadotropins may be initiated.
+After 3 to 6 cycles with letrozole or clomiphene citrate, if unsuccessful, initiation of gonadotropins is the second-line treatment.
 Risks of injectable gonadotropins include multiple pregnancies and ovarian hyperstimulation syndrome.
-Up to 30% of gonadotropin-stimulated pregnancies are multiples, one third of them triplets or higher order.
+Up to 30% of gonadotropin-stimulated pregnancies are multiples, and one-third are triplets or higher order.